Kaggle/kaggle-api/documentation/tutorials.md

 1.  **Create or identify a kernel on Kaggle.com.**
     *   Log in to kaggle.com.
-    *   Create a new notebook (or use an existing one).
+    *   Find an existing notebook (or create one).
 For this tutorial, let's assume its title is "My CLI Test Kernel".
-    *   Make a small change and **save a version** of the notebook on Kaggle.com (e.g., click "Save Version" and choose "Save & Run All (Commit)").
+    *   If the notebook has not been saved before, make a small change and **save a version** of the notebook on Kaggle.com (e.g., click "Save Version" and choose "Save & Run All (Commit)").
 You cannot pull or push a kernel that is only in draft form.
     *   Note the kernel slug from the browser's address bar.
 It will be something like `YOUR_USERNAME/my-cli-test-kernel`.

 2.  **Create a new local directory for your kernel.**